-An example from our office related to home-schooling
+An example from our office related to homeschooling

 We pulled a copy of his Final Decree of Divorce off the Harris County District Clerk's website and had a look at what it said.
 Parental rights and duties are laid out in a section in Final Decrees called Conservatorship.
-Every parent in Texas shares rights and duties with their child's other parent.
+Every parent in Texas shares rights and responsibilities with their child's other parent.
 Whether or not the parents are married depends on how those rights and duties are allocated.

-His ex wife did have the ability to pull his daughter out of public school and enroll her in a homeschool program.
-The fact of the matter was that his daughter was not doing well in public school and he believed that his ex wife did not take an interest in her education to the degree that he believed to be necessary.
+His ex-wife did have the ability to pull his daughter out of public school and enroll her in a homeschool program.
+The fact of the matter was that his daughter was not doing well in public school, and he believed that his ex-wife did not take an interest in her education to the degree that he believed to be necessary.